lucasmrdt/nedux/README.md

 ## 🏗 Advised Structure

 > It usually a good idea to keep the store as small as possible.
 You can manage your application by structure it as services.
-Each service will have its own store _(if it needed)_
+Each service will have its own store _(if it's needed)_

 ```bash
 my-service